-CYBR 2213 Database Programming......3

-A course introducing the student to the logic, design, implementation, security, and queries of organizational databases.
+CYBR 2213 Database Programming......3 A course introducing the student to the logic, design, implementation, security, and queries of organizational databases.
 Emphasis is placed on relational database management that focuses on the logical nature of databases.
 Popular versions of SQL design and queries will be covered.
 The course will touch on newer NOSQL databases as well.

-CYBR 2221, 2201 Introduction to Computer Networking......
-3

-An in-depth study of computer networking theories and concepts covering the domains of the Network+ Certification.
+CYBR 2221, 2201 Introduction to Computer Networking......3 An in-depth study of computer networking theories and concepts covering the domains of the Network+ Certification.
 Focus is on the configuration, maintenance, and troubleshooting of network devices using appropriate network tools and understanding of the features and purpose of network technologies.
 Lecture and laboratory.
 Prerequisite: CYBR 1115.

-CYBR 2222, 2202 Network Defense......
-3

-This course introduces students to the concepts of defense-in-depth, a security industry best practice.
-Topics include firewalls, backup systems, redundant systems, disaster recovery, Web and distributed systems security, specific implementation of security models and architectures, and incident handling.
-Upon completion, students should be able to plan effective information security defenses, backup systems, and disaster recovery procedures.
-Lecture and laboratory.
-Prerequisite: CYBR risk mitigation activities, provide infrastructure, application, operational and information security, apply security controls to maintain confidentiality, integrity and availability, identify appropriate technologies and products, and operate with an awareness of applicable policies, laws and regulations.
+CYBR 2311 Computer and Systems Security......3 An in-depth study of computer and systems security covering the domains of the Security+ Certification.
+Focus is on the knowledge and skills required to identify risk and participate in risk mitigation activities, provide infrastructure, application, operational and information security, apply security controls to maintain confidentiality, integrity and availability, identify appropriate technologies and products, and operate with an awareness of applicable policies, laws and regulations.
 Prerequisite: CYBR 2221